RubingLi123/rubingli123.github.io/misc.md

     <div class="misc-section">
         <img class="misc-image" src="/static/img/music.jpg" alt="Photo 3">
         <div class="misc-text">
-            <h3>Classical Music Enthusiast</h3>
+            <h3>My Classical Music Experience in NYC</h3>
             <p>
-                I am a fan of classical music, appreciating each piece as a delicately crafted novel with a rich, layered structure.
-Last year, I attended a Rachmaninoff marathon featuring all five piano concertos in a single program!
+                I am a fan of classical music and a classically trained violinist, appreciating each piece as a delicately crafted novel with a rich, layered structure.
+Last year, I had the unforgettable experience of attending a Rachmaninoff marathon, where Yuja Wang performed all five piano concertos in a single program!
             </p>
         </div>
     </div>